feklee/dbx-tools/README.md

 	SDK version: 4.5.0
 	Spec version: a1d5111

+For production, use one of the *releases* tagged in Git.
+And, keep in
+mind:

-*This is experimental software!* Use it responsibly, especially when manipulating lots of files at once.
+*This is experimental software!*

+Use it responsibly, especially when manipulating lots of files at once.

 Sample session